mistermangaker/phase_girls_project/README.md

 ### No Twitter or internet drama
 Same reason as above.
 There are other places more appropriate for that.

+### Any Talent shown in this game gets veto power over their depiction in this game
+Should any of the talents or phase connect management voice issues with any content in this game.
+It will be changed to a state which they find more acceptable or removed from the game if they so choose.
+(should this happen we ask the talent and the audience at large to assume good faith on behalf of the original contributor and not attempt to seek revenge or otherwise punish them)

 ### No disparaging content of the phase connect talents.
 This one will require more explanation.
 In short, banter, memes, or shitposts of the phase connect talents are permitted without moderation or censorship. bad faith interpretations of the talents character, personality, or references to past lives or careers are not.

-Likewise should any of the talents or phase connect management voice issues with any content in this game.
-It will be changed or removed from the game if they so choose.
-(should this happen we ask the talent and the audience at large to assume good faith on behalf of the original contributor and not attempt to seek revenge or otherwise punish them)

 ### As for other vtubers or streamers:
 This game is primarily aimed as a phase connect fan game.
 Thus should primarily focus on the phase connect talents. streamers and other vtubers that have collaborated with phase connect talents in the past are allowed to be included and make cameos in this story with the same rules as above.

 ### All NSFW, suggestive, or ecchi content needs proper disclosure censorship
-This project allows for nsfw and suggestive content. however if a player wants to avoid such things, or a streamer wants to play the game on stream, then they should be able to be absolutely certain that there won't be any surprises. it is for this reason that ANY addition of nsfw or ecchi content in any contibution must include a NSFW tag in their contents metadata.
+This project allows for nsfw and suggestive content. however if a player wants to avoid such things, or a streamer wants to play the game on stream, then they should be able to be absolutely certain that there won't be any surprises. it is for this reason that ANY addition of nsfw or ecchi content in any contibution must include a NSFW tag in their contents metadata. likewise the nsfw content follows the same rules as above, depicted talents or streamers get veto power on this